This is a difficult question to answer… Should I quit my job before starting a business?

 - Find the best way to tackle your inner fears

-- Now think why your employer is thinking of hiring you.
-Start with this and think all the way around to build such business and hire yourself.
+- Now think about why your employer is thinking of hiring you.
+Start with this and think all the way around to build such a business and hire yourself.
 This will give you enough motivation burning within to start on your own.

 - Make a firm decision